biopython/biopython/DEPRECATED.rst

 Bio.Blast.NCBIXML
 -----------------
-This older parser stored the alignment in ``Bio.Blast.NCBIXML.Blast``` objects based on the XML tags.
-As of Biopython 1.84, ``Bio.Blast`` has a new parser function `` which instead stores the alignment information like the ``Bio.Align.Alignment``` objects, which can then be used to e.g. print the alignment in a different format.
+This older parser stored the alignment in ``Bio.Blast.NCBIXML.Blast`` objects based on the XML tags.
+As of Biopython 1.84, ``Bio.Blast`` has a new parser function `parse` which instead stores the alignment information like the ``Bio.Align.Alignment`` objects, which can then be used to e.g. print the alignment in a different format.
 Declared obsolete in release 1.89.

 Bio.SeqIO.FastaIO